LykeEsselink/ChatBot/README.md

 # ChatBot
-GitHub for second year AI project.
-The UvA search engine returns too many search results.
-The UvA wants to improve this process of QA in a dialogue form with a chatbot that returns only one correct URL of the webpage that contains the answer the person is looking for.
+GitHub for a second year AI project at the University of Amsterdam (UvA).
+The project is about building a chatbot, specifically the back-end of a chatbot.
+The UvA wants to have a question-answering mechanism in the form of a chatbot, because the UvA search engine returns too many search results.
+The goal of this project is to be able to return only one URL of the correct webpage that contains the answer to the question of the user.
-This project concerns the back-end of the chatbot (finding the correct URL).

-## Sprint week 2
-1. Scraping werkende krijgen
-2. Data ordenen OF structuur van Tim's project gebruiken
-3. Gewenste data kunnen ophalen uit de gemaakte database
-4. Vector representaties maken van articles
-5. Vector representaties maken van mogelijke queries (keywords)
-6. Wat cosine similarities uitrekenen en kijken wat de waardes worden

-## Product Backlog
-1. Use UvA SE  to retrieve and scan ‘best’ articles 				short
-2. Use NLP techniques for QA to find direct answers in articles		long
-3. Calculate article ‘strengths’ in terms of probabilities 			medium
-4. Use ML on PAQ’s by users for better NLP							medium
+We've experimented with three different possible solutions.
+First, we made a hierarchical tree structure and put all the A-Z pages into the right levels in that structure.
+When given a query, it will return the matching results based on keywords and a cosine similarity.
+Second, we used the UvA search engine and calculated the cosine similarity based on keywords of the top five search results.
+Lastly, we trained the Watson API on a database consisting of the general A-Z page and some studies.
+Watson returns a passage of the article and the URL.